-One of the most debilitating outcomes of sexual abuse is intense, if not overwhelming emotions.
+One of the most debilitating outcomes of sexual trauma is intense, if not overwhelming emotions.
 Rage, terror, panic, and high anxiety can become so vehement that they interfere with obligations and derail relationships.
-These trauma-related emotions contribute to substance abuse, eating disorders, self-harm, and suicidality, which become attempts to reduce emotional pain and regain self-control.
+Trauma-related emotions contribute to substance abuse, eating disorders, self-harm, and suicidality, which often are attempts to reduce emotional pain and regain self-control.

 The vehemence of these emotions comes from their connections to survival instincts that have evolved over millions of years.
-Because they are so intense, they successfully direct all energy towards the perceived threat, and often remain unresolved long after the threat is gone — for a while keeping us on high alert, but eventually too shut down and exhausted to do much of anything.
+Because they are so intense, they successfully direct all energy towards the perceived threat, and often remain activated long after the threat is gone — keeping us on high alert, but eventually too shut down and exhausted to do much of anything.

-Another difficulty with emotions following sexual abuse is having limited feelings, especially when avoidance of intimacy is the preferred method for warding off the possibility of more hurt.
+Another difficulty with emotions following sexual trauma is having limited feelings, especially when avoidance of intimacy is the preferred method for warding off being triggered or the possibility of more hurt.
 One of the primary functions of emotions is connection with others, and it’s difficult to have a full emotional life if you are avoiding emotional closeness.

 There are a lot of creative ways to avoid intimacy: using emotional outbursts to draw attention from what’s really bothering you; acting defensive to keep people from getting too close; or connecting through false or shallow emotions.
 Over time, the capacity for a wide range of feelings can seem lost.
 There is also greater likelihood of getting stuck in certain emotions despite changing environments, careers, and relationships.
 Some feel as if in a trance, and out of touch with an ever-changing world.